 - Leads library instruction classes for undergraduate students.
 If you are a TA and think this would benefit your class or tutorial, discuss it with the course instructor to make arrangements.

-This program provides unlimited, all zone access to public transit in Metro Vancouver (the GVRD) at one-third to one-fifth the cost of a regular monthly transit pass.
-Go here for more information.
+SFU students can take advantage of U-Pass, a program that provides unlimited, all zone access to public transit in Metro Vancouver (the GVRD) at one-third to one-fifth the cost of a regular monthly transit pass (more information is available here).